robraymundo/robraymundo/README.md

 ## Hi there, I’m Robin 👨🏻‍💻
-Aspiring Software Engineer specializing in web and software development
+Aspiring Software Engineer specializing in web and software development, driven by a passion for artificial intelligence and creating innovative solutions.

 <br><br>